basnijholt/nijho.lt/content/post/agentic-coding/index.md

 Effective agentic coding requires **precise, detailed instructions**.
 A good prompt isn't 20 words—it's often 200-500 words explaining exactly what you want, what to avoid, and how to approach the problem.
-Nobody wants to type that much.
+Most people don't want to type that much.

 ### My Voice Workflow